delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + A %ProgramData%\DelphiDabbler\CodeSnip.4 folder is created.
 A configuration file is stored in the folder.
-If the online database is downloaded, it will be stored in a "Database" sub-folder (see below).
+If the online database is downloaded, it will be stored in a "Database" sub-folder, unless you have changed the database location (see below).

 + An %AppData%\DelphiDabbler\CodeSnip.4 folder is also created.
 This is used to hold a file that stores per-user configuration data and, sometimes, another file that records any favourite snippets.
 A "UserDatabase" sub-folder is used to store any user defined snippets.
 These folders are created when CodeSnip is first run.

+  Users can move the user defined snippets data from the "UserDatabase" sub-folder to another location, in which case "UserDatabase" will not be present.
+You might want to do this to place the snippets data in a folder that will be backed up, e.g. a Dropbox or GoogleDrive sub-directory.

 If you are updating to CodeSnip 4 from version 3 or earlier, CodeSnip will give you the option of bringing forward your old settings and / or user defined